Back to Blog

 • Complex legal or medical advice

-• Strongly emotional complaint calls
+• Highly emotional complaint calls

-• Product configuration with 15 if-elses
+• Product configuration with 15 branching paths

 That line shouldn't be drawn from the tech side ("can we do it?").
 Only from the customer's side: what do they want to hear on the other end?